initOS/project/project_task_stage_state/README.rst

 To use this module, you need to:

 #.
-Go to Project -> Configuration -> Stages and click on a stage
+Enable Project stages from Settings > Project > Project Stages.
 #.
+Go to Project -> Configuration -> Task Stages and click on a stage
+#.
 Select the state you would like to associate that stage with from the dropdown "State" menu
 #.
 Save your changes
 #.
 Go to Project -> Dashboard and click on a project
 #.
 Click on task in the stage you just edited
 #.
-Under the "Extra Info" tab, you can see the "State" field for that task
+You can see the "State" field for that task

 Bug Tracker
 ===========